cloudfoundry/uaa/README.md

 * `2.3.2-SNAPSHOT` with the appropriate version label from your build
 * `<domain>` this is your app domain.
 We will be parsing this from the system environment in the future
 * You may also provide a configuration manifest where the environment variable UAA_CONFIG_YAML contains full configuration yaml.
-* We have not tested our system on Apache Tomcat 8 and Java 8, so we pick a build pack that produces lower versions

 ### Demo of command line usage on local server